 All visitors are asked to report to the school office at the reception window in the entrance hallway.
 This also applies to parents wishing to speak to their child's class teacher at the beginning or end of the day.
-Any visitors remaining on site will be issued with an identity badge, something that the children are quite used to seeing.
+Any visitors remaining on site will be issued with an identity badge.
 For security purposes all entrance doors are locked during school hours and can be opened only from the inside.

 It is a statutory requirement for the school to be informed of any absences from school.
 If your child is absent for any reason, please inform the school by telephone in the first instance.
-A note will be required from you on the child's return and using your child's log book to write a message is probably the easiest method.
-In the interest of safety, it is our policy to ring home, wherever possible, when a child is absent and we have not been informed by 9.30 am.
+In the interest of safety, it is our policy to send a text or contact parents, wherever possible, when a child is absent and we have not been informed by 9.30 am.

 The school must collect and report details of absences by law and so all absence levels are closely monitored.
-Any absence not accounted for or for a reason not accepted in national regulations will be recorded as an unauthorised absence.
+Any absence not accounted for or for a reason not accepted will be recorded as an unauthorised absence.
 A note or phone call does not necessarily mean that an absence will be authorised.
-The current figures of authorised and unauthorised absences are detailed on a later page.

 If a child becomes ill at school, the parents will be contacted by telephone at home or at work.
 It is helpful to us if we can have an emergency contact number we can use in case the parent is not available.